Leigh Richmond Roose: Military service and death

 Although well above the age of the average recruit, Roose joined the British Army on the outbreak of the First World War in 1914 and served in the Royal Army Medical Corps in France and Gallipoli.
-He returned to London and enlisted as a private of the Royal Fusiliers in 1916 and then served in the First World War on the Western Front, where his goalkeeping abilities resulted in his becoming a noted grenade thrower.
+He returned to London and enlisted as a private of the Royal Fusiliers in 1916 and then returned to the Western Front, where his goalkeeping abilities resulted in his becoming a noted grenade thrower.

 He was awarded the Military Medal for his bravery on the first occasion he saw action, the regimental history recording:

 "Private Leigh Roose, who had never visited the trenches before, was in the sap when the flammenwerfer attack began.
 He managed to get back along the trench and, though nearly choked with fumes with his clothes burnt, refused to go to the dressing station.
 He continued to throw bombs until his arm gave out, and then, joining the covering party, used his rifle with great effect."

 His award was gazetted on 21 September 1916.

 Promoted to the rank of lance corporal, Roose was killed, aged 38, towards the end of the Battle of the Somme the next month.
 The exact location and manner of his death remain a matter of dispute.

 His body was not recovered, and his name appears on the war memorial to missing soldiers at Thiepval.
 Due to a typographical error on his enlistment papers, his name was recorded as "Leigh Rouse", later corrected.